Guides

 • Accuracy: Ensure that captions are precise and include not just dialogue but also relevant non-speech sounds and speaker identification.

-• Readability: Use a clear font with appropriate sizes and contrast to ensure that text is easy to read.
+• Readability: Use a clear font, adequate size, and strong contrast so text stays easy to read across devices.

 2. Implement Audio Descriptions